Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 Thanks to Mary Sue Milliken and Susan Feniger at www.socalo.com for these two recipes.
 Culinary artist, author and entrepreneur Susan Feniger is best known for her contemporary Mexican concept of offering Border Grill restaurants, trucks and catering, which she runs with business partner Mary Sue Milliken of over 40 years.

-Davila's Original BBQ Sauce and Rib Marinade
+Davila's Original BBQ Sauce and Spare Ribs Marinade

 (Makes 1 liter; 12-15 servings)

-“My grandmother proudly confirms that this Texas-style tomato barbecue sauce is my grandfather's original recipe.
+"My grandmother proudly confirms that this Texas-style tomato barbecue sauce is my grandfather's original recipe.
 Davila's BBQ has been serving it since we opened our doors in 1959, and over the decades we've produced countless gallons.
-While it shares some similarities with other tomato-based sauces, cumin and oregano bring the southern flavors that make the flavor unique.
-We smear it over everything as it goes well with chicken, pork, beef, lamb and even fish like salmon.”

 Ingredients: